 How do you approach being a wedding photographer in Italy?

 As an Italian destination wedding photographer I adore the light and landscape.
 There is something completely different to Italian light and how it falls compared to UK light.
 But it is also quite tricky.
 On my first Italian wedding is was a steep learning curve to understand the harsh mid day sun and to work quickly with the beautiful golden hour lighting.
 As an Italian wedding photographer, I use the olive trees, stonework, fields and golden hour sunsets to really capture your location in all of its glory.
 After all, you have booked a Italian destination wedding so we really need to make use of the uniqueness that your setting is giving you.
 Being inspired by my fashion work I look at your surroundings, your dress and bridal party to really create storytelling images as well as the fun and friendly group shots.
 The wedding photos need to show the location and why you have chosen this venue.
 As well as mixing in your candid shots of guest and details.
 The Amalfi Coast, Tuscany, Puglia are wonderful wedding destinations.
+I have weddings this year in Siena, Ravello, Lake Como, and Sorrento which I am really looking forward to.

 Are Italy wedding packages expensive?